 Since the late 90’s parents in South Africa also take the responsibility to educate their children at home at an exponential growing pace.
 They are transferring their own values to their children and preparing them to be independent and successful citizens in the 21st century.
 It is a concern to the state that this new generation might not vote for the incumbent government.

 Although the current number of home learners is still less than 1% of the school-aged population, the numbers are becoming significant.
 About 100 000 home learners equates 250 schools, 3800 teachers and a loss of more than R1B per year to public schools.
-This is equivalent to half the population of the Northern Cape.
+This is equivalent to half the school population of the Northern Cape.
 This is a concern to teachers’ unions and the state's textbook suppliers.

 The impact of the exodus from schools is exacerbated by the loss of the parents of these children.
 These parents were generally actively involved in the school and paid school fees.
 To a school, the loss of the skills and funds of these parents can sometimes have a devastating effect.